 With designers revisiting the seventies it’s not surprising that hairstylists would do the same and the easiest way to send your look back in time is to cut a fringe.
 Our favourite bohemian bangs belong to Australian model Jessica Hart whose new do is giving us Jane Birkin flashbacks.

 To get Birkin bangs ask your hairdresser to cut you a full fringe that falls at your eyes, not eyebrows, and rounds off at the edges with some soft layering.
-These subtle layers create texture that adds to the Flower Child vibe.
+These subtle layers create a texture that adds to the Flower Child vibe.
 If your hair requires a little help becoming dishevelled, spray some Kevin Murphy’s Hair Resort Spray onto your fringe and roughly blow-dry.
 Our favourite thing about the seventies fringe is you can skip the two week trim and push your visits to every four weeks.

 4. Pixie Crop